 Big budget nature documentaries are always a hit, but the critters in our own back yard can make just as compelling viewing thanks to live video streams

 Using IP cameras, deployed by the video production service Carnyx Wild, the RSPB can tune in to designated RSPB reserves (areas of protected and managed land) to study the behavioural and migratory patterns of the birds that reside there.
-The cameras also provide insight into which of their conservationist efforts have been successful, and build a knowledge base for future management techniques.
+The cameras also provide insights into which of its conservationist efforts have been successful and build a knowledge base for future management techniques.

-Carnyx Wild is co-owned by Peter Dobson and Dr. Manuel Hinge, who have been producing natural history programmes and installing wildlife camera systems since the 1990s.
+Carnyx Wild is co-owned by Peter Dobson and Dr Manuel Hinge, who have been producing natural history programmes and installing wildlife camera systems since the nineties.

-“However, there may be several hills and many trees between the nest and civilisation, making it a difficult spot for transmitting live video,” says Peter.
+“However, there may be several hills and many trees between the nest and civilisation, making it a difficult spot for transmitting live video,” says Dobson.

-Combating the tricky terrain, Carnyx Wild use Ubiquiti Networks to transfer footage in HD from nest to screen.
+Combating the tricky terrain, Carnyx Wild uses Ubiquiti Networks to transfer footage in HD from nest to screen.

-“Their long-distance Wi-Fi transmitters are extremely compact, reliable and very cost-effective,” Peter says.
+“Their long-distance Wi-Fi transmitters are extremely compact, reliable and very cost-effective,” Dobson explains.
 “We initially used HD-SDI, but long-range wireless transmission or fibre optic of HD-SDI is expensive.
 IP is the way forward: HD with low bandwidth over long distances.”

 Installing the long-distance Wi-Fi requires a certain amount of acrobatics.
-Peter and his team must climb the tallest tree in a given area, install a connecting panel and then scout out another similar-sized tree several kilometres away.
-The process of climbing, installing and scouting is repeated until they have leap-frogged all obstructions.
-“What can’t be seen, can’t be tampered with!”
-Peter adds.
+Dobson and his team must climb the tallest tree in a given area, install a connecting panel and then scout out another similar-sized tree several kilometres away.
+The process of climbing, installing and scouting is repeated until they have leapfrogged all obstructions.
+“What can’t be seen, can’t be tampered with,” Dobson adds.

-Wherever possible, Carnyx Wild try to use conventional broadband packages.
-“The challenge is to get acceptable and reliable live video when working with an upload speed that can be as low as 300Kbps”.
-This, as Peter explains, “is difficult when you’re working with wildlife nests that are, by definition, located in the wild: the last place on earth that gets useable internet.”
+Wherever possible, Carnyx Wild tries to use conventional broadband packages.
+“The challenge is to get acceptable and reliable live video when working with an upload speed that can be as low as 300Kbps,” says Dobson.
+“This is difficult when you’re working with wildlife nests that are, by definition, located in the wild: the last place on Earth that gets useable internet.”

 The live video is then processed and distributed via Carnyx Wild’s streaming servers to human viewers, for which the company uses the Wowza Streaming Engine on its own dedicated server.
 In times of high traffic around a particular popular subject, Carnyx Wild will bounce the live video across to its cloud servers.

-The footage is processed using vMix or OBS, although most of the time Carnyx Wild programme their own encoding via command line and ffmpeg.
+The footage is processed using vMix or OBS, although most of the time Carnyx Wild programs its own encoding via command line and ffmpeg.

-“It allows much more control over the encoding and converting process,” says Peter.
+“It allows much more control over the encoding and converting process,” says Dobson.
 “The end result is live stream and archive recording in exactly the right format for our and the RSPB’s needs.”

 Ideally, the cameras are fitted to face north, as this direction provides a view with the most sunlight falling on the subject; they are also camouflaged to blend in with the surroundings.
 The live video streams are monitored daily and many of the cameras include remote access software running, so admin changes can be made whenever required.